Empowering Project Teams: Facilitating Communication and Collaboration

 - Identifying the core team members

-- Developing relationships, what will the project structure look like
+- Determining what the project structure looks like

 - Defining roles and responsibilities